ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter31.md

 Wèi WúXiàn then remarked, “Come to think of it, I said that all the kids living in Yúnshēn Bùzhīchù are our children.
 Does it not sound like I gave birth to your offspring, a bunch of them?”

-Lán WàngJī’s ears turned slightly red, he said, “You are talking nonsense, again.”
+Lán WàngJī’s ears turned slightly red; he said, “You are talking nonsense again.”

 The present moment was filled with joy and happiness.